ctrlplusb/monilla/readme.md

 This performs two functions;

-- Installs the required dependencies for each package within the monorepo, including the root.
+- Installs the dependencies for every package, including the root.
-- Ensures that any linked packages within the monorepo are bound.
+- Ensures that any linked packages are bound.

-### 6.2. `link`
+### 7.3. `link`

 ```bash
 npx monilla link --from @my/components --to @my/mobile-app